jumpalottahigh/blog.georgi-yanev.com/content/posts/learning/2024-12-27-my-2024-year-in-review/index.md

 - <span class="highlight-success">😄 Smile and have fun</span>

 I don't know why these "minor" goals are minor, they are every bit as important as the major ones, I'll probably change the format to only 1 list for next year.
 The only red item is the 20 year reunion and while yes, the FOMO was rocking me heavily and I would have loved to catch up with the highschool plebs, it wasn't meant to be, I found no suitable flights and quite frankly I chose and prefered to go to Bulgaria with my son a month later than when the reunion would have been.
-I haven't still gotten into tracking macros, and frankly I might never get into that, but I have been paying attention and listening to my body and what it needs, supplementing and trying to fuel properly before more straneus workouts.
+I haven't still gotten into tracking macros, and to be honest I might never get into that, but I have been paying attention and listening to my body and what it needs, supplementing and trying to fuel properly before more straneus workouts.

 The playing basketball with Anton, going to museums and creative skills stuff makes me so, so happy and so, so proud of him!
 We've had so many small moments where we learn about touch typing on the keyboard, how to make games, he's been designing his own in Roblox, me helping out only every so often.
 He's also gotten much into video editing, we've been using CapCut for that on both his PC and his phone.
 I love it, that he finds and utilizes these creative outlets.
 Reminds me a lot of me as a kid writing fan fiction, making maps for games and what not.
 We did visit a bunch of museums which was fun, we did also "mini participate" in Ludum Dare in April - we made a small Unity game about zombies attacking a tower and the tower shooting at them, kind of like a tower defense type of game.
 We also did some Unity game making tutorials where we followed steps and learnt about programming among other things.
 So all in all very satisfied with the accomplished goals for this year!